Gaza truce holds into second day, more captives to be released

 Khan Younis is one of the southern cities where residents of northern Gaza were ordered by Israel to evacuate to, but it has been repeatedly attacked by Israeli forces.

 As part of the truce, 24 hostages held by Hamas in Gaza were released on Friday, 13 of whom are Israelis.
 More are expected to be let go, as the Israeli prime minister’s office said it had received a list of captives to be released on Saturday.
+Reports indicate 42 Palestinians are expected to be released in exchange for 14 captives in Gaza.

 Friday also saw the release of 39 Palestinian women and children who had been detained by Israel, some of them for years.
 They returned to their homes in the occupied West Bank.